 10 Tips for Taking Care of Your Tech Suit

 6. Put it in a towel and roll it up.
+Storing the tech suit properly to extend longevity requires placing it into your swim towel, rolling it up, and waiting to get home to dry.
 Don’t wring it out or blow dry it.

 8. Put it on when you are completely dry.
 Putting on a wet tech suit requires pulling, yanking, and grimacing.
 Two of those things are not good for your suit.